corinzarkowski/geog458-lab4/README.md

 ![ski area choropleth](img/readme-skiareascities.PNG)

 In the end, I think this shows a pretty helpful picture of cities with the most nearby ski areas.
 I definitely didnt expect there to be so many in the Northeast!
 If I were to change some aspects of my final map, I would label ski areas/cities and weight ski areas by size.
+Since I wasn't working with the data in leaflet, it would have been a nightmare to provide labels though.
 Below is a picture of ski areas, the choropleth, and cities together.

 ![everything](img/readme-all.PNG)